MILLIONS RECOVERED IN 2025

 If you have been hurt at work, take the following steps:

-- Seek medical attention.
+• Seek medical attention.
 Your health and safety should come first.
-Follow all doctor’s orders and take necessary prescriptions.
+Follow all the doctor’s orders and take necessary prescriptions.
 Be sure to also document the medical care you receive and related expenses.

 What Damages Could Be Recovered in a Work Injury Claim?